adamsyy/apartment4a-bot/ReadMe.md

 # Apartment-4A | Discord Bot For KTU Students

-This Bot provides learning materials fro KTU Students.
+This Bot provides learning materials for KTU Students.
 Also give regular updates on KTU notifications and News